Artanis/mari0-flash-portal-mappack/README.rst

    the rest of the chamber being off screen.
 These are ignored, the fall hazard is superficial, the real danger will be lasers or light bridges.

-.. _Portal: the Flash Version: http://portal.wecreatestuff.com/portal.php
+.. _Portal\: the Flash Version: http://portal.wecreatestuff.com/portal.php